gucu112/ConfigurationHelper/README.md

 </appSettings>
 ```

-In case if your key value for the entry will be equal to the environment variable name:
+In case if your key value for the configuration entry will be equal to the environment variable name:
 ```xml
 <appSettings>
     <add key="CaseSensitivityIsIgnored" value="%caseSensItIvItyIsIGNORED%" />